sMouaad/FinalCourseProject/Tools/toolScraper/POC.md

 # How to solve the problem?

+## First - Data Extraction :
-- First, we need to identify where to extract data, https://scholar.google.com is a decent choice.
+We need to identify where to extract data, for this, we are going to use an API, which is from https://semanticscholar.org
+### Why?
+- Because when extracting research papers, it already manages the potential conflicts of interest.
+- Because it is free.

+## Second - Scope of Data :
-- Second, we need to narrow the data down to our needs, in this case, anything relevant to Autism & Alzheimer
+We need to narrow the data down to our needs, in this case, anything relevant to Autism & Alzheimer
-- Third, we need to implement a Natural Language Processor (NLP) to identify and track the tools & protocols, how to do that?
+## Third, we need to implement a Natural Language Processor (NLP) to identify and track the tools & protocols, how to do that?

 ## Solution 1: From Scratch